pingfu/pingfu.github.io/_posts/2011-08-10-service-must-specify-value-for-source-error.markdown

 Must specify value for source. at System.Configuration.Install.TransactedInstaller.Install(IDictionary savedState)
 ```

-I found myself encountering this problem whilst preparing material for the next post on services and .NET.
-As I was calling the .Installers.Add() method from the instance of my TransactedInstaller object (called ti) I realised that whilst it expects you to pass a new instance of an object of type Installer,  I was actually passing, “new ServiceInstaller” which had, at one point been the name of my class- the problem however is that this of course translates not to the name of my class, but to Service.ServiceProcess.ServiceInstaller.
+I found myself encountering this problem while preparing material for the next post on services and .NET.
+As I was calling the `.Installers.Add()` method from the instance of my TransactedInstaller object (called ti) I realised that while it expects you to pass a new instance of an object of type Installer,  I was actually passing, “new ServiceInstaller”.
+This had at one point been the name of my class- but the problem turned out to be that this translates not to the name of my class, but to Service.ServiceProcess.ServiceInstaller.

-In my class that deals with service installation I had the following code:
+In my class the code which dealt with service installation was:

 ```csharp
 class InstallerClass : Installer